tony-hong/mllv-uds/README.md

 If you know about an interesting paper, you can also propose it in the registration email.

+## Requirement

+Students should have a basic understanding of deep learning, natural language processing and computer vision concepts.
+Students are expected to actively engage in discussions and critically analyze the papers presented during the seminar.
+They are also encouraged to share their own insights and perspectives on the topics covered.

+## Discussion Format

+We will have a group discussion on each paper, where participants need to first present the papers.
+Then others can share their thoughts and insights on the research.

+## Date and Time

+every Tue 12:15-13:45

+kick-off meeting on Apr 18, 2023

 ## Contact

 If you have any questions or concerns, please contact us via email.
 We look forward to seeing you at the discussion!